 Face ID tips

-Adding another face to Face ID: If you regularly change appearance you can now add a second Face to Face ID to say the iPhone XR getting confused.
+Adding another face to Face ID: If you regularly change appearance you can add a second Face to Face ID to save the iPhone XR getting confused.
 This is also really handy if you want to add your partner so they can use your phone while you're driving for example.